Brum (TV series): Plot and setting

 Brum is the story of a small, sentient yellow vintage car named Brum who ventures out into the Big Town when his owner is not looking and gets up to all manner of adventures.
 Each episode begins and ends in the same way, with Brum leaving the other cars in the motoring museum when the owner's back is turned and heading out to explore the Big Town, before eventually returning to his place.
 Each series has had its own background music.
 From series 1–2, the introduction music was the same, but in series 2, it used different instruments.
-From series 3-5, the music became jazzy, and a new title sequence was directed by Nigel P. Harris.
+From series 3–5, the music became jazzy, and a new title sequence was directed by Nigel P. Harris.

 Brum can express himself in various mechanical ways, including opening and closing his doors and bonnet, bobbing his suspension, and flashing and swivelling.
 The actors in Brum do not speak, with mime and off-screen narration used instead to continue the story.
 It was therefore easy to prepare episodes for airing in other countries, and the series has been broadcast in many parts of the world and in many languages.

-The stories are mostly set in the city of Birmingham, England, since in addition to its onomatopoeic nature of a car engine revving, Brum (as a contraction of "Brummagem") is a common colloquial name for Birmingham City.
-Although later series make no direct mention of Birmingham, referring to it as the Big Town, many of the city's streets and landmarks can be seen in each episode.
+In addition to the onomatopoeic nature of a car engine revving, the name Brum (as a contraction of "Brummagem") is a reference to the common colloquial name for the city of Birmingham where most of the Big Town scenes were filmed.
+Although the series makes no direct mention of Birmingham, many of the city's streets and landmarks can be seen in each episode although other locations were occasionally used.

 The show was written by a range of writers.
 Anne Wood primarily wrote all the first series, while the second was written by Tom Poole, Dirk Campbell, Andrew Davenport and Morgan Hall.
 The last two series were written by Nigel P. Harris (5 Episodes) and the existing Ragdoll team.

 The car itself – a half-scale replica of a late-1920s Austin 7 Chummy convertible – was designed and built by Rex Garrod.
 It is now housed at the Cotswold Motoring Museum in Bourton-on-the-Water, Gloucestershire, which is also where the opening and closing sequences of the programme were filmed.